stoerr/AIGenPipeline/src/site/markdown/index.md

   -c, --check              Only check if the output needs to be regenerated based on input versions without actually
                            generating it.
 The exit code is 0 if the output is up to date, 1 if it needs to be regenerated.
+  -cf, --configfile <file> Read configuration from the given file.
+These contain options like on the command line.
+  -cn, --confignoscan      Do not scan for `.aigenpipeline` config files.
+  -cne, --configignoreenv  Ignore the environment variable `APGENPIPELINE_CONFIG`.
   -f, --force              Force regeneration of output files, ignoring any version checks - same as -ga.
   -ga, --gen-always        Generate the output file always, ignoring version checks.
   -gn, --gen-notexists     Generate the output file only if it does not exist.